 Mr. Speaker: Amendment No. 167.
-The question is:

-"That in the amendment proposed by Shri Lal Bahadur Shastri, printed as No. 160 in List No. 11 of amendments.- after "expressed by" insert "Parliament and" (167)
+That in the amendment proposed by Shri Lal Bahadur Shastri, printed as No. 160 in List No. 11 of amendments.- after "expressed by" insert "Parliament and" (167)

 Shri Hari Vishnu Kamath: Not merely the State Governments' views, but also of Parliament.